-Sales/Use Tax Worksheet List all purchases made during 2012 from out-of-state retailers.
-Column A Description of personal property purchased from out-of-state retailer Column B Date of purchase(s) F Column C Purchase Price of Property(s) Magazine subscriptions: Mail order purchases: Internet purchases: Other purchases: Total purchase price of property subject to the sales/use tax: enter total of Columns C 1 2.
+Sales/Use Tax Worksheet List all purchases made during 2011 from out-of-state retailers.
+Column A Description of personal property purchased from out-of-state retailer Column B Date of purchase(s) Column C Purchase Price of Property(s) Magazine subscriptions: Mail order purchases: Internet purchases: Other purchases: Total purchase price of property subject to the sales/use tax: enter total of Columns C 1 2.
 Sales/use tax: Multiply line 1 by .07 (7%) 2 3.
-Sales tax previously paid on the above items (up to 7% per item) 3 4.
+Sales tax previously paid on the above items (up to 7% per item) 4.
 Total amount due: Subtract line 3 from line 2.
 Carry to Form IT-40, Schedule 4, line 1.
-If the enter zero and put no entry on Schedule 4, line 1 • 4 collects the tax from you, or you must pay the tax directly to the State of Indiana.
+If t enter zero and put no entry on Schedule 4, line 1 4